 The Impact of the Pupil Premium

 The impact of intervention for the Pupil Premium student will be reported to and monitored by the Governors’ Curriculum and Standards Committee.
-The downloadable document shows the impact and intended impact that Pupil Premium-funded activities are expected to deliver for the current academic year.
+The downloadable documents show the impact for last academic year and the intended impact that Pupil Premium-funded activities are expected to deliver for the current academic year.